Meowmixforme/Database-Portfolio/README.md

 **01. CRUD Operations in mongosh**
 This section introduces essential CRUD (Create, Read, Update, Delete) operations using mongosh, the MongoDB shell.
 Scripts and examples focus on practical shell usage and syntax (e.g., `insertOne`, `find`, projections, filters, `updateOne`, `updateMany`, `deleteOne`, `deleteMany`) to build familiarity with core document operations.

-**02. Schema and Relations**
+## 02. Schema and Relations

-This section explores MongoDB schema design and approaches to modelling relationships between data.
-It covers embedding vs referencing, document structure design, and considerations for normalisation and denormalisation in scalable systems.
+This section covers document schema design, BSON data types and strategies for modelling relationships in mongosh.
+Runnable scripts demonstrate mixed vs consistent schemas, numeric types (`NumberInt`, `NumberLong`, `NumberDecimal`), embedding vs referencing, server-side joins with aggregation `$lookup`, and JSON Schema validation using `createCollection`/`collMod` (validator, `validationLevel`, `validationAction`).
+Examples focus on practical commands (`use`, `insertOne`, `deleteMany`, `db.stats`, `NumberInt`/`NumberDecimal`, `$lookup`, `createCollection` with validator) to build a clear, hands-on understanding of schema choices and their trade-offs.
+This section is independent of any specific dataset.